zackjsorensen/startup/notes.md

 - Useful things to note:
 - const [color, setColor] = React.userState("red");  // lets you define attributes of the component, states
 - ReactDOM.render(JSX/HTML thingy here, document.querySelector("#id"));
 - React dynamically updates the DOM for you

+### Tool Chain
+- Compilers and stuff to go from JSX to deployable JS, components not pages
+- npm run build
+- We don't want to debug frontend from dist dir, everything is compressed
+- So do npm run dev  -- lets you debug an unbundled version.